PennLINC/xcpEngine/docs/config/tutorial.rst

 Underneath the ``pipeline`` variable, you will find code blocks corresponding to each of the modules defined in ``pipeline``.
-If you're curious as to what effects any of the variables have, just look up the variables in the documentation for the relevant pipeline modules_.
+If you're curious as to what effects any of the variables have, just look up the variables in the documentation for the relevant pipeline :ref:`modules`.

 Cohort file and reference directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The design file instructs the pipeline as to how inputs should be processed, but the cohort_ file (also called a subject list) actually informs the pipeline where to find the inputs.
+The design file instructs the pipeline as to how inputs should be processed, but the :ref:`cohort` file (also called a subject list) actually informs the pipeline where to find the inputs.
 Let's look at the cohort file that we used for this analysis.::